pluralsight/guides/draft/swift/data-structures-in-swift-part-2/article.md

 ```

 There is still an issue that we need to address.
-To surface the problem, let's see what happens if we try to adopt the protocol in a value type.
+To surface the problem, let's see what happens if we try to adopt the protocol in a *value type*.

-Let's declare the ```StringNode``` structure and make it adopt the ```Linkable`` protocol.
-Xcode will generate the following code to satisfy the requirements defined in the protocol.
+So, we declare the ```StringNode``` structure and make it conform to the ```Linkable`` protocol.
+Xcode will generate the following code to satisfy the protocol requirements:

 ```
 struct StringNode: Linkable {